beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Provide the same collection of config keys to all environments.
 Change only their values per-environment._

-^ This one can get a little heady.
-We want to mentally separate the Cake app from the config set it consumes.
+^ This one can get a little heady since it's the exact opposite of the name of this talk, but we want to mentally separate the Cake app from the config set it consumes.

-^ The Cake app should only know about a single config set, and be ignorant of how that config set was compiled for its use.
+^ The Cake app should only know about a single config set, and be ignorant of how that config set was compiled for use.

 ^ In other words: The Cake app doesn't care how the config set came to be-- it's just going to run with the values provided to it.